mkcase44/mythai-mk-case/README.md

 - A Conditional Diffusion Transformer
 - A Hierarchical Autoregressive model combining a StrokeHistoryEncoder with a cross-attention Diffusion Transformer

-While the models encountered significant training challenges common in this domain, such as mode collapse, and did not ultimately produce high-fidelity sketches, this report details the complete implementation and rigorous experimentation process for each approach.
+While the models encountered significant training challenges common in this domain, such as mode collapse, and did not ultimately produce high-fidelity sketches, this report details the complete implementation and experimentation process for each approach.
 There is no output for any provided classes.

 ## Installation
 - Python 3.9+